InternLM/Tutorial/helloworld/hello_world.md

 ## 6 **Appendix**

 ### 6.1 **(Optional Reference) Introduction to `pip` and `conda` Download Source Switching Methods**
-To change the download source for `pip` and temporarily use a mirror source for installation, you can do the following: Replace "some-package" with the name of the package you want to install.
+To modify the download source for `pip` and utilize a temporary mirror source for package installation, you can follow these steps: Replace "some-package" with the specific name of the package that you intend to install.

 ```bash
 pip install -i https://mirrors.cernet.edu.cn/pypi/web/simple some-package
 ```

-To configure the new `pip` mirror source as the default download source, upgrading the `pip` version(>=10.0.0) and configuring the settings is required as shown as follows:
+To set up the new `pip` mirror source as the default for downloading packages, it is necessary to first upgrade to `pip` version 10.0.0 or higher and then proceed with the configuration of the settings as outlined below:

 ```bash
 python -m pip install --upgrade pip
 pip config set global.index-url   https://mirrors.cernet.edu.cn/pypi/web/simple
 ```

-If your default `pip` source has poor network connectivity, you can temporarily use a mirror source to upgrade `pip`:
+If your default `pip` source experiences suboptimal network connectivity, you can temporarily use a mirror source to upgrade `pip`:

 ```bash
 python -m pip install -i https://mirrors.cernet.edu.cn/pypi/web/simple --upgrade pip
 ```
-To change the download source for `conda`, Mirror sites provide mirror source for `Ananconda` and third-party packages (`conda-forge`, `msys2`, `pytorch`, etc.).
-Each system can use the mirror site by modifying the `.condarc` file in the user directory.
+To modify the download source for `conda`, you can utilize mirror sites that offer mirrored sources for `Anaconda` and a variety of third-party packages, including `conda-forge`, `msys2`, `pytorch` and more.
+Each listed system can use the mirror site by modifying the `.condarc` file in the user directory.
 The `.condarc` directories for different systems are shown as follows:

 - Linux: `${HOME}/.condarc`
 - macOS: `${HOME}/.condarc`
 - Windows: `C:\Users\<YourUserName>\.condarc`

 Attention：
 - Windows users cannot directly create a file named .condarc.
-You can first execute conda config --set show_channel_urls yes to generate the file, and then make modifications to the file.
+You can first execute `conda config --set show_channel_urls yes` to generate the file, and then make modifications to the file.

 Quick Configuration